mahmoudchaer/DeepMed/docker_for_images/data_augmentation/README_augmentation.md

 The output will be a ZIP file with the same structure but containing:
 - Original images
-- Augmented versions of each image
+- Augmented versions of each image (number depends on the augmentation level)